-LONG TERM CARE SERVICES WAIVER EFF: proposed

-MI VIA HOME AND COMMUNITY-BASED SERVICES WAIVER

-- (b) Personal care services are covered under the medicaid state plan as expanded EPSDT benefits for waiver participants under age 21. - Home health aide services: Home health aide services provide total care or assist an adult participant in all activities of daily living.
+(b) Personal care services are covered under the medicaid state plan as expanded EPSDT benefits for waiver participants under age 21.

+(2) Home health aide services: Home health aide services provide total care or assist an adult participant in all activities of daily living.
 Home health aide services assist the participant in a manner that will promote an improved quality of life and a safe environment for the participant.
 Home health aide services can be provided outside the participant's home.
 State plan home health aide services are intermittent and provided primarily on a short-term basis.
 Mi via home health aide services are hourly services for participants who need this service on a more long-term basis.
 Home health aide services are not duplicative of homemaker services.
 Home health aides may provide basic non-invasive nursing assistant skills within the scope of their practice.
-Homemakers do not have this ability to perform such tasks. - Assisted living: A residential service that includes personal care and supportive services (homemaker, chore, attendant services, meal preparation); medication oversight (to the extent permitted under state law); and 24-hour, on-site response capability to meet scheduled or unpredictable participant needs and to provide supervision, safety, and security. - (a) Services also include social and recreational programming.
-Coverage does not include 24hour skilled care or supervision or the cost of room or board. - (b) Nursing and skilled therapy services are incidental, rather than integral, to the provision of assisted living services. - Services (other than those included in the bundle of "assisted living" services) provided by (c) third parties must be coordinated with the assisted living provider. - Participants who access this service cannot utilize mi via homemaker/direct support, environmental modifications, emergency response, customized community supports and customized in-home living supports services because they are provided by assisted living services. - Customized in-home living supports: Customized in-home living supports are related to the participant's qualifying condition or disability and enable him/her to live in his /her apartment or house.
-This is for homes/apartments owned or leased by the participant.
-This is not available for a provider's home. - (a) These services and supports are provided in the participant's home and are individually designed to instruct or enhance home living skills as well as address health and safety. - (b) Customized in-home living supports include assistance with activities of daily living and assistance with the acquisition, restoration, or retention of independent living skills.
-This service is provided on a regular basis at least four or more hours per day one or more days per week as specified in the service plan. - Participants receiving customized in-home living supports may not use homemaker/direct support or home health aide services because they are provided by customized in-home living supports.
+Homemakers do not have this ability to perform such tasks.

+(3) Assisted living: A residential service that includes personal care and supportive services (homemaker, chore, attendant services, meal preparation); medication oversight (to the extent permitted under state law); and 24-hour, on-site response capability to meet scheduled or unpredictable participant needs and to provide supervision, safety, and security.

+(a) Services also include social and recreational programming.
+Coverage does not include 24-hour skilled care or supervision or the cost of room or board.

+(b) Nursing and skilled therapy services are incidental, rather than integral, to the provision of assisted living services.

+(c) Services (other than those included in the bundle of "assisted living" services) provided by third parties must be coordinated with the assisted living provider.

+(d) Participants who access this service cannot utilize mi via homemaker/direct support, environmental modifications, emergency response, customized community supports and customized in-home living supports services because they are provided by assisted living services.

+(4) Customized in-home living supports: Customized in-home living supports are related to the participant's qualifying condition or disability and enable him/her to live in his /her apartment or house.
+[This is for] Services must be provided in homes/apartments owned or leased by the participant or in the participant's family home.
+[This is not available for a provider's home.]
+Customized in-home living supports are available for adult participants who are at least 18 years old.

+(a) These services and supports are provided in the participant's home and are individually designed to instruct or enhance home living skills as well as address health and safety.

+(b) Customized in-home living supports include assistance with activities of daily living and assistance with the acquisition, restoration, or retention of independent living skills.
+This service is provided on a regular basis at least four or more hours per day one or more days per week as specified in the service plan.

+(c) Participants receiving customized in-home living supports may not use homemaker/direct support or home health aide services because they are provided by customized in-home living supports.

-Community membership supports:
+F. Community membership supports: